A Comprehensive Taxonomy for Explainable Artificial Intelligence: A Systematic Survey of Surveys on Methods and Concepts: Taxonomy

-\subsection{Problem Definition}
+\subsection{Problem definition}

 The following aspects consider the concretion of the explainability problem.
-The first step in general should be to determine the use-case specific \emph{requirements} for aspects of the explanator (see \autoref{sec:taxonomy.explanator}), and possibly targeted metric values (see \autoref{sec:taxonomy.metrics}).
-This should be motivated by the actual goal or desiderata of the explanation, which can be \forexample verifiability of properties like fairness, safety, and security, knowledge discovery, promotion of user adoption respectively trust, or many more.
-An extensive list of desiderata can be found in \cite{langer_what_2021}.
-Next, when the requirements are defined, the \emph{task} that is to be explained must be clear, and the solution used for the task, meaning the type of explanandum.
-For explainability purposes the level of \emph{model transparency} is the relevant point here.
+Apart from the use-case analysis, which is skipped in this work, details on the following two aspects must be clear: \begin{itemize} \item \textbf{\hyperref[sec:taxonomy.problem.task]{Task}}: the \emph{task} that is to be explained must be clear, and \item \textbf{\hyperref[sec:taxonomy.problem.interpretability]{Model interpretability}}: the solution used for the task, meaning the \emph{type of explanandum}.
+For explainability purposes, the level of \emph{interpretability} of the explanandum model is the relevant point here. \end{itemize}